JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 ## Multibeam files

-Due to the limitation of upload file size, only 2 small raw multibeam files were uploaded with the codes.
+Due to the limitation of upload file size, only 2 small raw multibeam files were uploaded.
 More multibeam files can be accessed at the [NOAA website](https://www.ncei.noaa.gov/maps/water-column-sonar/).

 ## Usage and Examples